I can’t get enough of antioxidants. If a serum or moisturizer isn’t loaded with them, chances are I won’t even give it a second look.

 - Chain-neutralizers: these antioxidants neutralize the initiating free radicals, slowing down or even preventing the chain reaction.
 Examples include superoxide dismutase.

-How To Help Prevent Free Radical Damage
+How To Use Antioxidants To Help Prevent Free Radical Damage

 Because EVERYTHING (well, almost!) causes those pesky free radicals, free radical damage is constant.
 Every single day your body has to deal with these felons and destroy them.

 But, it can’t do it alone.
 Your body is well-equipped to cope with free radicals caused by metabolic processes, but these days it has to also put up with antioxidants caused by pollution, our unhealthy Western diet, tanning habits… It’s too much for it to handle alone.